-Growing up, my favorite candy was hands down Reese’s Peanut Butter Cups.
-When Easter rolled around and the little peanut butter cup egg versions would be stocked on the shelves, omg, they were impossible to resist.
+Growing up, my all-time favorite candy was Reese’s Peanut Butter Cups.
+And when Easter rolled around and those iconic peanut butter egg-shaped versions hit the shelves?
+Game over.
+They were absolutely impossible to resist.

-As I got older and my passion for health and wellness grew, so did my love for finding ways to remake classic sweet treats and meals with better-for-you ingredients.
-For obvious reasons, I made it my mission to recreate my beloved and nostalgic Easter treat of choice.
+As I got older and my passion for health and wellness grew, so did my love for recreating classic comfort foods and sweet treats with better-for-you ingredients.
+Naturally, it felt only right to take on my most nostalgic Easter candy and give it a healthier homemade twist.

 Now what if I told you that you wouldn’t even miss the real thing after making these just once?
 I’ve been making these for years and haven’t looked back.
 And judging by some of the sweet comments I got on the reel I shared when I made them last year, you’ve all been making them for a long time too, which makes me so happy.